NicolasHug/Surprise/README.md

 Example
 -------

-Here is a simple example showing how one can load a dataset, split it for 3-folds cross-validation,and compute the MAE and RMSE of the SVD algorithm.
+Here is a simple example showing how one can (down)load a dataset, split it for 3-folds cross-validation,and compute the MAE and RMSE of the SVD algorithm.

 ```python
 from recsys import SVD